nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 ---
-title: "Pigeons"
+title: "The overengineered Solution to my Pigeon Problem"
 date: 2022-04-16T12:05:06+02:00
 draft: false
 ---

-TL;DR: I built a wifi-equipped electric water gun to shoot the pigeons on my balcony, controlled over the internet by a python script running openCV reading the camera image of my old iPhone.
+TL;DR: I built a wifi-equipped water gun to shoot the pigeons on my balcony, controlled over the internet by a python script running openCV reading the camera image of my old iPhone.